premqer/premqer/README.md

 #

 Vlad is a Frontend Developer with 1.5 years of experience in software development.
 Proficient in JavaScript, React, TypeScript, and TailwindCSS, he is also familiar with SQL and Node.js.
 Passionate about crafting seamless user interfaces, Vlad enjoys building web applications, learning new technologies, and collaborating with developers to bring ideas to life.

+* 🔭 I’m currently working on my own projects
+* 🌱 I’m currently learning how to be a better developer
+* 😄 Pronouns: He / Him